-S20-20.
+- \$20-20.
 Questions of privilege.
-Questions of privilege in order of precedence are those:

-- (1) affecting the collective rights, safety, dignity, or integrity of the proceedings of the Senate; and - (2) affecting the rights, reputation, or conduct of individual Senators in their capacity as Senators. - S20-30.
+Questions of privilege in order of precedence are those: - (1) affecting the collective rights, safety, dignity, or integrity of the proceedings of the Senate; and - 23 (2) affecting the rights, reputation, or conduct of individual Senators in their capacity as Senators. - S20-30.
 Recognition by chair.
 A Senator desiring to speak shall rise and address the presiding officer, and once being recognized, shall speak standing in place.
 The presiding officer may grant permission for a speaker to speak from elsewhere in the chamber.
 When two or more Senators rise at the same time, the presiding officer shall name the order of the speakers. - S20-40.
 Senators called to order.
 When a Senator has been called to order, the Senator shall sit down until the presiding officer determines whether the Senator is in order or not.
-If the

-Senator is called to order for words spoken in debate, the language excepted to shall be taken down in writing by the Secretary of the Senate.
-S20-50.
+If the Senator is called to order for words spoken in debate, the language excepted to shall be taken down in writing by the

+- 1 Secretary of the Senate. - 2 S20-50.
 Communications to Senate.
-A communication to the Senate shall be addressed to the President and shall bear the name of the person submitting it.
-The President shall decide if the communication bears including in the calendar.
-S20-60.
+A communication to the Senate shall be addressed to the - 3 President and shall bear the name of the person submitting it.
+The President shall decide if the - 4 communication bears including in the calendar. - 5 S20-60.
 Floor privileges.
-(1) When the Senate is in session no person is permitted in the chambers except: (a) legislators; (b) legislative officers and employees whose presence is necessary for the conduct of business of the session; (c) accredited members of the news media; and (d) former legislators (not currently registered as lobbyists).
-(2) The President may make exceptions for visiting dignitaries.
-(3) Beginning 1 hour before and ending one-half hour after adjournment, no person is permitted in the chambers except those authorized as exceptions under subsection (1).
-S20-70.
+(1) When the Senate is in session no person is permitted in the - 6 chambers except: - (a) legislators; - 8 (b) legislative officers and employees whose presence is necessary for the conduct of business of - 9 the session;

+- 10 (c) accredited members of the news media; and - 11 (d) former legislators (not currently registered as lobbyists). - 12 (2) The President may make exceptions for visiting dignitaries. - 13 (3) Beginning 1 hour before and ending one-half hour after adjournment, no person is permitted - 14 in the chambers except those authorized as exceptions under subsection (1). - 15 \$20-70.
 Distribution of materials on floor.
-No materials may be distributed on the Senators' desks in the chamber unless such material bears the signature of the bearer and a Senator and has been approved by the President.
-CHAPTER 3 Committees
+No materials may be distributed on the Senators' desks - 16 in the chamber unless such material bears the signature of the bearer and a Senator and has been approved - 17 by the President. - 18 CHAPTER 3 - 19 Committees - 20 \$30-10.

-1 S30-10.
 Committee appointments.
-(1) The Senate shall elect

-2 Committee on Committees consisting of five members.
-If the Senat

-3 is evenly divided between parties, the committee shall consist o

-4 six Senators, three from each party.

-5 (2) The Committee on Committees shall, with the approval o

-б the Senate, appoint the members of Senate standing committees

-7 select committees, and joint committees.

-В (3) The President of the Senate shall appoint all conference

-9 committees and special committees, with the advice of the floor

-10 leaders.

-11 (4) The Senate may change the membership of any committee or

-12 1 day's notice.

-13 S30-20.
+(1) The Senate shall elect a Committee on Committees - 21 consisting of five members.
+If the Senate is evenly divided between parties, the committee shall consist - 22 of six Senators, three from each party. - 23 (2) The Committee on Committees shall, with the approval of the Senate, appoint the members - 24 of Senate standing committees, select committees, and joint committees. - 25 (3) The President of the Senate shall appoint all conference committees and special committees, - 26 with the advice of the floor leaders. - 27 (4) The Senate may change the membership of any committee on 1 day's notice. - 28 \$30-20.
 Standing committees.
-The standing committees of the

-14 Senate are as follows:

-15 (1) Agriculture, Livestock, and Irrigation

-16 (2) Bills and Journal
+The standing committees of the Senate are as follows: - 29 (1) Agriculture, Livestock, and Irrigation - 30 (2) Bills and Journal

-17 (3) Business and Industry

-18 (4) Education and Cultural Resources

-19 (5) Finance and Claims

-20 (6) Fish and Game

-21 (7) Highways and Transportation

-22 (8) Judiciary

-23 (9) Labor and Employment Relations

-24 (13) Legislative Administration

-25 (11) Local Government

-26 (12) Natural Resources